bridgecrewio/terraform-provider-bridgecrew/docs/data-sources/repositories.md

 sidebar_current: "docs-bridgecrew-data_source_repositories"

 description: |-
-Gets a list of all your managed repositories
+Gets a list of all your repositories managed by the Bridgecrew platform <https://docs.bridgecrew.io/reference/getrepositories>.

 ---

 # bridgecrew_repositories (Data Source)